 It’s fundamental that each action has a champion that is responsible for the action moving forward.
-Be it a person or a group, sharing ownership of these initiatives allows HR teams more time to coordinate engagement efforts, but more importantly gives employees the chance to personally invest in improving the organisation’s engagement.
+Be it a person or a group, sharing ownership of these initiatives allows HR teams more time to coordinate employee engagement efforts, but more importantly gives employees the chance to personally invest in improving the organisation’s engagement.

 Each objective’s success criteria should also be made public.
 This is not to pressure the owner/s, it’s to emphasise that the initiative is in place, progress is being made and encourage others to get involved if they think they can help.
 There’s lots of different ways to make these initiatives public, and your intranet or platforms such as Trello or 7Geese are great ways of showing not only who’s leading an initiative, but what progress has been made.

-Following from workshops…
+Following on from workshops…

-As time unfolds, initiatives should start to become visible throughout the organisation and have an impact on engagement.
+As time unfolds, initiatives should start to become visible throughout the organisation and have an impact on employee engagement.